 Posting of the draft for public comment on the organizations' website

-Public Comment: The public comment period is now open.
-Nursing specialty organizations, state boards of nursing, schools of nursing, faculty groups, and state nurses associations have been asked to submit feedback.
-All of these groups are encouraged to disseminate notice of the postings to all of their members and other stakeholders.
-The feedback will be carefully reviewed and integrated as appropriate.
-The period to submit feedback will end January 26, 2013.
+Public Comment: The public comment period is now closed.
+Nursing specialty organizations, state boards of nursing, schools of nursing, faculty groups, and state nurses associations were asked to submit feedback.
+All of these groups were encouraged to disseminate notice of the postings to all of their members and other stakeholders.
+The feedback was carefully reviewed and integrated as appropriate.
+The period to submit feedback ended January 26, 2013.

 Review the DRAFT Psychiatric-Mental Health Nursing: Scope and Standards of Practice